 Now in my program I can call this "subroutine" and don't have to repeat all the common information.
-An even better way to do below is to have the data ín an array (soon)
+An even better way to do it is to have the data in an array and do a loop over the elements in the array.